Local OrangeTEK Voyagers

 The overall appearance of the lantern is no different from the example seen above.

 Only when the label is zoomed in on do the changes begin to be spotted.
-Whilst the running current remains at 300 mA, the wattage is now 24 W, owing to the inclusion of more LEDs.
+Whilst the running current remains at 300 mA, the wattage is now 24 Watt, owing to the inclusion of more LEDs.
 This is an older lantern, as the individual identification is provided with a couple of barcodes, instead of the more modern QR-type code seen above.
 The registered address in Taiwan is also different; here it is listed as 'OMA Lighting Co.
 Ltd', which is based on the 11th Floor of 90 Xingde Road, in the Sanchong District of New Taipei City, Taiwan, which can be seen here.

 The narrow profile of the lantern can be appreciated here.

 Access to the internal wiring of the lantern is gained by releasing the two stainless steel catches that are fitted to the sides of the lantern.

 Several other examples are seen along the road.

 Here, all but the centre row of the circuit board is equipped with LEDs.

 Fields Farm Road in Long Eaton is also home to a number of these lanterns.
 These were installed on new columns in September 2016 and replaced 8 m columns supporting (mostly) 90 Watt SOX lanterns.

 As with their predecessors, the new columns are 8 m in height.